Marius Ostrowski: Career

 While completing his D.Phil., Ostrowski taught politics at Christ Church and Magdalen College, Oxford, and the New College of the Humanities (now Northeastern University London).
 Beginning in 2018, he started a multi-volume translation of the collected works of Eduard Bernstein, and published Left Unity (2020), making the case for closer collaboration between progressive forces in society.

 In 2020, he became a Max Weber Fellow at the Robert Schuman Centre for Advanced Studies, European University Institute (EUI) in Florence, pursuing a project on the ideological prehistory of the European Union, especially neglected Europeanist ideas in interwar progressive thought.
 During his time at the EUI, Ostrowski brought out his second monograph Ideology (2022), which develops a distinctive approach to ideology theory, building on the morphological approach of Michael Freeden.

-In 2022, Ostrowski was appointed the founding director of the Lifelong Education Institute (LEI), a new thinktank focused on lifelong learning, integrated tertiary education, and the political economy of skills, with Ann Limb as its inaugural Chair.
-At the same time, he succeeded Michael Freeden and Mathew Humphrey as Editor-in-Chief of the Journal of Political Ideologies, and took up a position as Honorary Assistant Professor at the Centre for Research into Ideas and the Study of Political Ideologies, University of Nottingham.
+In 2022, Ostrowski was appointed the founding director of the Lifelong Education Institute (LEI), a new thinktank focused on lifelong learning, integrated tertiary education, and the political economy of skills.
+At the same time, he succeeded Michael Freeden and Mathew Humphrey as editor-in-chief of the Journal of Political Ideologies, and took up a position as Honorary Assistant Professor at the Centre for Research into Ideas and the Study of Political Ideologies, University of Nottingham.

 With the support of the Foundation for European Progressive Studies, he embarked on a multi-year project investigating the prospects for a European Universal basic income, which culminated in the book A Radical Bargain for Europe (2024).
-In 2024, Ostrowski left his role at the Lifelong Education Institute and returned to Oxford as an ESRC Policy Fellow and Researcher at the Blavatnik School of Government.
+After leaving the Lifelong Education Institute in 2024, Ostrowski returned to Oxford as an ESRC Policy Fellow and Researcher at the Blavatnik School of Government, as part of an academic–Civil Service collaborative project on improving the UK's approach to long-term, national strategy.
+While working on this project, Ostrowski published How We Think (2026), which describes how our social experiences over the course of our lives shape our personalities, emotions, how we process and judge information, and our reasoning styles into ten distinct 'thinker-types'.

 Music

 Ostrowski began to learn piano at the age of 3, followed soon after by the clarinet, organ, and music composition, studying with Ruth Nye, Stephen Goss, and James Weeks.
 He remains an active pianist and composer, writing above all for keyboard.
-During the COVID-19 pandemic, he performed and recorded the entirety of J.S.
+During the COVID-19 pandemic, he recorded the entirety of J.S.
 Bach’s Goldberg Variations, published on his YouTube channel The Piano Diaries.